-- i) The name, status and nature of the proposed competition(s); - ii) the permit number; - iii) the name and address of the promoters; - iv) the name and address of the organisers and/or organising committee; - v) the obligatory announcement in accordance with GCR 86; - vi) the place and date of the competition(s); - vii) a full description of the competition(s) including length and direction of course, fuel and categories of vehicles eligible; - viii) comprehensive information concerning practice and race times, as well as the time and place for the drivers' briefing and details of penalties, if any, for non-attendance; - ix) the dates, times and nature of starts, with details of handicapping where applicable; - a reminder of such of these rules as may be particularly applicable to the competition, and also in regard to licence requirements and signals to be used; - xi) the manner in which the results will be determined and prizes awarded; - xii) a detailed list of prizes and financial awards allocated to each competition;
+- i) The name, status and nature of the proposed competition(s); - ii) the permit number; - iii) the name and address of the promoters; - iv) the name and address of the organisers and/or organising committee; - v) the obligatory announcement in accordance with GCR 86; - vi) the place and date of the competition(s); - vii) a full description of the competition(s) including length and direction of course, fuel and categories of vehicles eligible; - viii) comprehensive information concerning practice and race times, as well as the time and place for the drivers' briefing and details of penalties, if any, for non-attendance; - ix) the dates, times and nature of starts, with details of handicapping where applicable; - x) a reminder of such of these rules as may be particularly applicable to the competition, and also in regard to licence requirements and signals to be used; - xi) the manner in which the results will be determined and prizes awarded; - xii) a detailed list of prizes and financial awards allocated to each competition;

-- xiii) a reminder of the rules concerning protests; - xiv) the names of the Stewards of the Meeting and the Clerk of Course with his/her grade and licence number, as well as the names of all other senior officials such as the, Chief Medical Officer/Coordinator, Technical Consultant/s (where applicable), Chief Scrutineer and Race Secretary; - xv) provisions regarding postponement, abandonment or cancellation (see GCR 244); - xvi) any additional information required on entry forms (see GCR 92); - xvii) whether the nomination of drivers may be delayed (see GCR 92); - xviii) how, when (opening and closing dates and times) and where entries shall be submitted (see GCR 104); - xix) the amount of the entry fee (see GCR 95); - xx) qualification requirements for drivers; - xxi) provisions in regard to the conditional acceptance of entries; - xxii) the maximum number of competitors and how entries, if in excess of this number, are to be selected for acceptance (see GCR 101); - xxiii) the relative positions of the vehicles at the start and how they are to be determined; - xxiv) whether the eligibility of vehicles will be checked after the competition (see GCR 254); - xxv) in circuit competitions, how laps are to be timed; - xxvi) signals to be given for the start (see GCR 262); - xxvii) the penalty for a false start if other than as prescribed in the GCR's; - xxviii) if appropriate, that a change of driver is permitted (see GCR's 99 and 152 (viii)); - xxix) provisions as to the replenishment of vehicles; - xxx) particulars of the identification numbers and marks to be carried; - xxxi) the facts to be judged by the Judges of Fact (see GCR 162) and the names of the Judges; - xxxii) the times and dates fixed for the official examination of vehicles; - xxxiii) all such other requirements and information as may be necessary for the proper conduct of the meeting and as may be specified from time to time in instructions/regulations issued by MSA; - xxxiv) the name or names of any sponsors of the competition; - xxxv) any additional regulations required by the particular features of the competition(s). - xxxvi) clarification as to whether the practice sessions listed are deemed to be official (when MSA's insurance policies are in force) or unofficial (where no MSA insurance cover is in force). - xxxvii) a provisional program of events.
+- xiii) a reminder of the rules concerning protests; - xiv) the names of the Stewards of the Meeting and the Clerk of Course with his/her grade and licence number, as well as the names of all other senior officials such as the, Chief Medical Officer/Coordinator, Technical Consultant/s (where applicable), Chief Scrutineer and Race Secretary; - xv) provisions regarding postponement, abandonment or cancellation (see GCR 244); - xvi) any additional information required on entry forms (see GCR 92); - xvii) whether the nomination of drivers may be delayed (see GCR 92); - xviii) how, when (opening and closing dates and times) and where entries shall be submitted (see GCR 104): - xix) the amount of the entry fee (see GCR 95); - xx) qualification requirements for drivers; - xxi) provisions in regard to the conditional acceptance of entries; - xxii) the maximum number of competitors and how entries, if in excess of this number, are to be selected for acceptance (see GCR 101); - xxiii) the relative positions of the vehicles at the start and how they are to be determined; - xxiv) whether the eligibility of vehicles will be checked after the competition (see GCR 254); - xxv) in circuit competitions, how laps are to be timed; - xxvi) signals to be given for the start (see GCR 262); - xxvii) the penalty for a false start if other than as prescribed in the GCR's; - xxviii) if appropriate, that a change of driver is permitted (see GCR's 99 and 152 (viii)); - xxix) provisions as to the replenishment of vehicles; - xxx) particulars of the identification numbers and marks to be carried; - xxxi) the facts to be judged by the Judges of Fact (see GCR 162) and the names of the Judges; - xxxii) the times and dates fixed for the official examination of vehicles; - xxxiii) all such other requirements and information as may be necessary for the proper conduct of the meeting and as may be specified from time to time in instructions/regulations issued by MSA; - xxxiv) the name or names of any sponsors of the competition; - xxxv) any additional regulations required by the particular features of the competition(s). - clarification as to whether the practice sessions listed are deemed to be official (when MSA's insurance policies are in force) or unofficial (where MSA insurance cover shall only be in force where MSA has granted specific approval to this effect, subject to compliance with the conditions outlined in MSA General Circular 7 of 2020). - xxxvii) a provisional program of events.